Nevenall/dice-show/README.md

 # DiceShow
-Dice Show is a web app that tracks dice rolls for play by post or play by email roleplaying games.
+DiceShow is a web app that allows you to record and share dice rolls for any purpose.
+It uses a flexible language to allow you to specific exactly what dice to roll and how to determine the results.